Information about a piece of news titled New PhD thesis on the prevention of shoulder injuries in handball

 New PhD thesis on the prevention of shoulder injuries in handball

-Tuesday, June 26, PhD-student Stig Haugsbø Andersson will defend his PhD-thesis "Injury prevention in elite handball" at the Norwegian School of Sport Sciences.
+Tuesday, June 26, PhD-student Stig Haugsbø Andersson defended his PhD-thesis "Injury prevention in elite handball" at the Norwegian School of Sport Sciences.

 Stig has a BSc in physiotherapy from the College of Physiotherapy in Bergen (2004-07), and completed a MSc in sports physiotherapy at the Norwegian School of Sport Sciences in 2011.
 He has a varied background, including working in a private practice and following a number of handball teams up to the highest level.